-Medical Matters:
+20. Medical Matters:

-A medical room is provided in the secondary School building where students can receive medical examination and for the care of students who fall ill at school.
-The room is provided with washbasin and toilets and contains essential first-aid facilities and equipment.
+A First Aid/medical room is provided in the Primary School building for the care of students who fall ill at school and where students can receive basic medical examination such as taking a temperature.
+The room is provided with a wash-basin and a bed to rest on and contains essential first-aid facilities and equipment.
 It should be available at all times for this use and be kept scrupulously clean.
 When in use the room must be adequately supervised.